yukit314/BHA5/schedule.md

 ### Lab Day 1 (February Xth)
 - 14:00 What is BioHacking
-- 15:00 Introduction to GitHub
+- 15:00 Re-Introduction to GitHub